2008 Bangladeshi general election: BNP-led coalition (4-Party Alliance)

 The Bangladesh Nationalist Party (BNP) and its allies contested for 296 out of 300 in the 2008 election.
 The Election Commission cancelled candidacy of nominees of BNP in four constituencies.
 The BNP and its allies could not reach a consensus on sharing six constituencies.
 Bangladesh Jamaat-e-Islami contested in the election in 38 constituencies although BNP agreed to offer Jamaat 34 seats.
-BNP conceded two seats each to its three smaller allies which were Bangladesh Jatiya Party-BJP, Islami Oikya Jote and Jamiat-e-Olama-e-Islam.
+BNP conceded two seats each to its three smaller allies which were Bangladesh Jatiya Party, Islami Oikya Jote and Jamiat-e-Ulama-e-Islam.
 BNP was able to place any candidate for four constituencies which were Barisal-1, Moulvibazar-2, Sirajganj-5 and Narail-2.
 However, two BNP rebels emerged as valid independent candidates in Barisal-1 and Moulvibazar-2.
 They were Jahiruddin Swapan in Barisal-1 and former lawmaker MM Shaheen in Moulvibazar-2.
-Notably, as of 18 December 2008, some candidates were allowed by the High Court of the country notwithstanding a contrary decision of the Election Commission.

 Formation of the caretaker government

 The BNP-Jamat led coalition government attempted to run an election in 2006.
 Awami League and other parties arranged various processions and strikes, protesting that the election result was pre-arranged in the government's favour.
 In course of time the clash between the Government and Opposition became very violent and in the Care-taker Government's period violence engulfed the nation.
 The President proclaimed his authority as the chief of the Care-Taker Government and eventually had to fall to the demand of the people.
 With the intervention of the Army the President had to resign from his Chief-Advisor's post and Fakhruddin Ahmed was appointed as the new chief adviser.
 The media referred to Ahmed's government as "military-backed".
 The military-controlled government worked on a minus-two formula which meant ousting Hasina and Zia, who were two popular political leaders of the country.
 While all political activities were suspended under the state of emergency, the government aimed to recast the political system of the country with people of high national and international stature.
 In accordance with this plan, Nobel Peace Prize-winner Muhammad Yunus announced the foundation of a new party called Citizens' Power.
 However, soon Yunus rejected entering politics, claiming a lack of support.